Xor-el/SimpleBaseLib4Pascal/README.md

 **Supported Encodings:**

-    Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) alphabets with Crockford character substitution (or any other custom alphabets you might want to use)
+    Base32: RFC 4648, Crockford and Extended Hex (BASE32-HEX) alphabets with Crockford character substitution and custom flavors.

-    Base58: Bitcoin, Ripple and Flickr alphabets (and any custom alphabet you might have)
+    Base58: Bitcoin, Ripple and Flickr alphabets and custom flavors.

     Base64: Default, DefaultNoPadding, UrlEncoding, XmlEncoding, RegExEncoding and FileEncoding alphabets (and any custom alphabet you might have)

+    Base85: Ascii85 (Original), Z85 and custom flavors.

     Base16: An experimental hexadecimal encoder/decoder.